sinoobie/noobie-mirror/README.md

    {"url":"https://new.gdtot.org/","cookie":"PHPSESSID=k2xxxxxxxxxxxxxxxxxxxxj63o; crypt=NGxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxWdSVT0%3D"}

    ```
-4. From this you have to paste value of PHPSESSID and crypt in config.env file.
+4. From this you have to paste value of crypt in config.env file.

 -----